3. Material Aspects and Boundaries

 G4-18 Process for defining report content

-The GRI G4 guidelines serve as the basis for this report for the first time.
+For the third time in succession, the GRI G4 guidelines serve as the basis for this report.
 Geberit implements the report option “comprehensive” and adheres closely to the GRI guidelines regarding the determination of material aspects and boundaries.
-The starting point was a comprehensive Materiality analysis based on the sustainability topics described in the GRI aspects.
+The starting point is a comprehensive Materiality analysis based on the sustainability topics described in the GRI aspects.

-These efforts were able to build on the substantial basis that has been created in recent years.
-Material sustainability topics and related measures are already presented in compact form within the Sustainability Strategy.
-Also material are the principles of the UN Global Compact, which Geberit has committed itself to uphold and which are presented in the Communication on Progress UN Global Compact.
+For the materiality analysis, it was possible to build on the substantial basis of GRI reporting that has been created since 2007.
+Material sustainability topics and related measures are already presented in compact form within the Sustainability strategy Global Compact, which Geberit has committed itself to uphold and which are presented in the Communication on Progress UN Global Compact.

 G4-19 Material aspects

-The results of the internally conducted materiality analysis were reviewed by the external stakeholder panel and approved, see Panel Statement.
+The results of the internally conducted materiality analysis were reviewed and approved by the external stakeholder panel in September 2016, see Panel statement.

 The following aspects were identified as not material or as not requiring any action: